 For other providers (and for Rogers' newer Ignite TV service), the process is similar but the steps are slightly different.
 You may want to contact your provider directly or check their website for more details on how to access on-demand kids programming.

 Treehouse has also offered two apps of its own, but one, a "TV Everywhere" app intended for existing cable subscribers, Treehouse Go, was phased out in 2019.
 The remaining app may have been helpful to cordcutters, but does not allow cable subscribers to access their subscribed programs.
 Instead, a standalone $4.99 per month subscription is available to access Treehouse programming.
-When we last checked the app, we saw a message that this standalone service is shutting down on March 1, 2021, as Corus tries to encourage more cordcutters to instead subscribe to its broader StackTV and Nick+ offerings (and to be clear, while StackTV includes Sesame Street, the lower-priced Nick+ does not).
+When we last checked the app in early, we saw a message that this standalone service would be shutting down on March 1, 2021, as Corus tries to encourage more cordcutters to instead subscribe to its broader StackTV and Nick+ offerings (and to be clear, while StackTV includes Sesame Street, the lower-priced Nick+ does not).

-Regardless of provider, note that episodes do sometimes rotate in and out of availability; Treehouse is not offering the full 51-year library of past episodes as HBO Max does.
-For example, as of this writing in February 2021, the first three episodes of the current Season 51 have already been removed from availability.
+Regardless of provider, note that episodes do sometimes rotate in and out of availability; Treehouse is not offering the full library of past episodes as HBO Max does, and does not even necessarily offer all episodes of the current season.

 How about spin-offs like "The Not-Too-Late Show with Elmo" and other specials?